learn-co-curriculum/module-one-guided-final-project/README.md

 ## Next Steps
   How can we improve on our CLI app to have a motorcycle version and eventually a cadillac convertible version?
 Lot's of ways!
   - Look for a .csv file or API that we can use to seed our database with lots and lots more data.
+How could you seed a database with rows from a csv file or with JSON data from an API?
   - Find a way for our program to not break if a user inputs a station name IN ALL CAPS, or if their cat walks over the keyboard and enters "sfudihdsuifhsidu."
   - What if a user wants to search for another station after getting their results?
-What if they want to search fifty times in a row?
+What if they want to seach fifty different stations and then exit the app midway through a search?
-  -We already have our databases setup to search for a line's stations.
+  -In the console, we can find all the stations associated with a train line.
 How can we add that functionality to our app?

- Good luck making your snazzy CLI app.
-Remember the tools you have available to you (Pry!
-Rake!) and have fun!
+  -Once a user choses a train line, could we open an mta web page corresponding with their selected line in the user's browser?
+  -Can we jazz up the look of our app with ascii text or fun colors?

+## Final Steps
+- Prepare a video demo describing how a user would interact with your working project.
+- OPTIONAL, BUT RECOMMENDED: Write a blog post about the project and process.